- Enrollment Fees

 - Miscellaneous outstanding balances due the University

 Refunds will be processed via ACH or check.
 Students may access their accounts via BengalWeb for details on the reimbursements.

 Registration Refund Appeals

-Contact the Vice President of Student Affairs or the University Controller for information about the University registration fee refund appeal process.
+Contact the Office of Student Affairs or the Office of Finance & Business Affairs for information about the University registration fee refund appeal process.
 Appeals should be submitted in writing before the end of the term for which the student is appealing.